Skip to content

 Gradle Configuration

-• Add the SDK remote repository address in the root directory's build.gradle file
+• Add the remote repository address of the SDK in the root directory's build.gradle file.

 buildscript {